TingChiehLin/store-front/README.md

 # Storefront Backend Project

-Building backend service with API for frontend developer use
+Building backend shopping service API for frontend developer use

 ## Table of contents